dgerabagi/data-curation-environment/flattened_repo.md

     const handleToggleNode = (e: React.MouseEvent, nodePath: string) => {
-        if ((e.target as HTMLElement).closest('.file-checkbox') || (e.target as HTMLElement).closest('.rename-input')) {
+        // Prevent toggling when clicking on checkbox or rename input if ((e.target as HTMLElement).closest('.file-checkbox') || (e.target as HTMLElement).closest('.rename-input')) {
             return;
         }